| "Under the

 a canvass, by way of an instrumental section, to paint their own

+thoughts.
 I made use of

 real life situations to write the verse lyric.
 When I was eighteen